huijing/huijing.github.io/_posts/2017-12-04-vertical-typesetting-revisited.md

   transform: translateX(50%);
 }</code></pre>

 This works for Chrome, Firefox and Safari.
-Unfortunately, it was kind of wonky on Edge when I first tested it, things got skewed to somewhere in the middle of the page and to the left.
+Unfortunately, it was kind of wonky on Edge, things are skewed to somewhere in the middle of the page and to the left.
+Time to file a bug with Edge.
+Also, the scrollbar appears on the left instead of the right.

 <img srcset="{{ site.url }}/images/posts/vertical-typesetting/troublemaker-480.jpg 480w, {{ site.url }}/images/posts/vertical-typesetting/troublemaker-640.jpg 640w, {{ site.url }}/images/posts/vertical-typesetting/troublemaker-960.jpg 960w, {{ site.url }}/images/posts/vertical-typesetting/troublemaker-1280.jpg 1280w" sizes="(max-width: 400px) 100vw, (max-width: 960px) 75vw, 640px" src="{{ site.url }}/images/posts/vertical-typesetting/troublemaker-640.jpg" alt="Seems to be buggy on Edge" />

-**Day 2 update:** It's no longer broken on Edge.
-I lost the bug.
-I don't know what I did, but all I have left of the bug is the screenshot above.
-And yes, this post took multiple days to write.
-Somehow, during that journey, I LOST THE BUG!!
-I don't know what to feel right now <span class="emoji" role="img" tabindex="0" aria-label="confused face">&#x1F615;</span>.

 ## Handling image alignment